My Annual Statement

 Employee contributions may only be withdrawn upon termination from the LAGERS system or if the subdivision’s governing body elects to refund employee contributions.
 If you leave LAGERS employment and elect to take a refund of employee contributions, all contributory service credit and future benefit would be forfeited.

-What happens to the employees’ contributions after the non-contributory election?
+What happens to the employees’ contributions when an employer no longer requires employee contributions?

 The employees’ accounts are frozen and continue to be credited with interest.
 These contributions will remain in the employee’s account until retirement, termination, or until the subdivision’s governing body elects to refund the employees’ contributions.